stefanhans/distributed-contexting/how/PITCHME.md

 - the structure itself has no meaning, is endless, <br> and the peers navigate on it by simple rules |
 <br> <br>

----

-Principles of Distributed Contexting
-@ul
-- a double strand of bits
-- a binary tree nodes and leaves
-- an endless binary texture
-- ????
-@ulend

 +++?image=assets/image/contextingTree1.png&size=contain&transition=none

 +++?image=assets/image/contextingTree2.png&size=contain&transition=none